 Future Founders depends on the generosity of individuals and institutions to pursue our mission.
-If you would like to learn more about supporting Future Founders, our students, and founders please contact Emily Summers.
+If you would like to learn more about supporting Future Founders, our students, and founders please contact Scott Issen.

-Acceptance to Startup Spring Break requires both an online application and in-person interview.
+Acceptance to Startup Spring Break requires both an online application and an asynchronous video interview.
 Due to the high volume of interest, our two-step application helps to find the most excited and committed students.
 The application isn’t based on grades or prior experience in entrepreneurship.
 We are looking for girls from all backgrounds and experiences.

 Startup Spring Break aligns with the Chicago Public School Spring Break.
-It runs from 9:30am-4:00pm for the entire week of spring break.
+It runs from 9:00 am-12:00 pm for the entire week of spring break.

 Nothing!
 This is a free program for students and their families.